-3368.
-Contemporary Art and Architecture, 1945-1965.
-A survey of American and European art and architecture from World War II to 1965.
-Within this chronological survey, broader themes of nationalism, race and gender are discussed.

-3369.
-Contemporary Art and Architecture, 1965-Present.
-A survey of American and European art and architecture from 1965 to the present.
-Within this chronological survey, broader themes of nationalism, race and gender are discussed.

-3388.
+- 3368.
+Art and Context: 1940-1970.
+An international survey of modern art between the years 1940 and 1970.
+The postwar development of modernist, formalist, figurative, realist, and anti-modernist art is studied in social historical context, with particular attention to cultural impact of the Second World War, the ideological conflicts and geo-politics of the Cold War, and the social and political upheaval of the 1960s.
+Each of these is shown to be dynamically involved in the art of the period.
+Specific attention is also given to relevant histories of gender, sexual, racial, regional, and national identity in America and the industrialized nations of the world (specifically Britain, France, Germany, Italy, the Soviet Union, and Japan.) - 3369.
+Contemporary Art: 1965-Present.
+An international survey of contemporary art from 1965 to the present with specific attention to the rise of the current proliferation of new modes and new media in art specifically multimedia, installation, performance, site-specificity, video, interactive, and digital art locating its origins in the social upheaval and shifting artistic practices at the close of the 1960s.
+Contemporary art practices are historicized in relation to a range of influential developments in critical theory, social history, and local and global visual cultures. - 3388.
 Why We Go to Auschwitz: Art, Trauma and Memory.
 This course examines how societal memory of the Holocaust is shaped by visual media and public spaces of remembrance like museums, memorials and artistic monuments.
 It begins by exploring the close ties between fascism and visual culture in the 1930s (Leni Riefenstahl's propaganda films for Hitler and the Degenerate Art Exhibition of 1937) and the emergence of a "Holocaust consciousness" in philosophy, literature, art and film in the 1960s, stimulated by Eichmann's trial in Israel.
 The primary focus, however, is the preoccupation with the Holocaust in the last two decades by a "second generation," artists and intellectuals born after World War II whose knowledge of Shoah derives from its representation in books, photographs and film.